 - Travel time and delay studies on roadways identified as having existing congestion of where congestion is projects to occur, roadways that accommodate WRTA fixed-route bus service, roadways studied as part of a Corridor Profile, identified bottleneck locations, and select monitoring locations.
 (1995 - Present) - TMCs and physical intersection inventories with field observed signal timing and phasing as needed at Corridor Profile focus intersections, identified bottleneck locations, as well as CMP identified intersections.
-(1996 - Present)

-- Utilization survey and physical inventory at the MassDOT-Highway Division Park and Ride Lot in Berlin (1995 - Present) and in Auburn, Millbury, and Sturbridge.
-(2013 - Present) - Livability/Climate Change/Other Transportation Options - Pedestrian and bicycle counts on CMRPC recreational trails and Worcester streets, town requested locations, complete streets, safe routes to schools and other livability activities. - Location of bicycle facilities along all federal-aid eligible roadways collected in tandem with the pavement data collection schedule.
+(1996 - Present) - Monthly utilization surveys at the MassDOT-Highway Division Park and Ride Lot in Berlin (1995 - Present) and in Auburn, Millbury, and Sturbridge.
+(2013 - Present) - Monthly utilization surveys of Park-and-Ride lots at Westborough, Southborough, and Grafton MBTA Commuter Rail Stations.
+(2022 - Present)

+Livability/Climate Change/Other Transportation Options

+- Pedestrian and bicycle counts on CMRPC recreational trails and Worcester streets, town requested locations, complete streets, safe routes to schools and other livability activities. - Location of bicycle facilities along all federal-aid eligible roadways collected in tandem with the pavement data collection schedule.
 (2016 - Present) - Local parking studies initial data collection of available spaces and regulations to support utilization studies.
 (2018 - Present)